 DNA testing revealed that the clothing Tibbetts was wearing when he checked himself into the hospital was covered in blood, matching the victims.
 The vehicle stolen by Tibbetts was also found to have blood inside it.

 Tibbetts alleges that he has no memory of the night of the murders.
-A doctor testified that Tibbetts had a mental illness and was addicted to drugs and alcohol.
+A doctor testified that Tibbetts has a mental illness and was addicted to drugs and alcohol.
 According to the doctor, Tibbetts lacked the ability to refrain from committing criminal acts, especially when combined with drugs and alcohol.
 Tibbetts was convicted and sentenced to death.

 Raymond Tibbetts has had several previous execution dates, all of which have been postponed or rescheduled due to ongoing legal challenges to Ohio’s execution protocol.
 Legal challenges began following the January 2014, execution of Dennis McGuire, who was executed using a new two-drug execution process.
 Dennis’ execution took longer than expected, with debate over whether Dennis was fully unconscious for the execution.
 An investigation followed the execution, resulting in numerous legal challenges to the execution protocol, and in numerous scheduled executions, including Raymond’s, being delayed.

 Please pray for peace and healing for the families of Judith Crawford and Fred Hicks.
 Please pray for strength for the family of Raymond.
 Please pray that if Raymond is innocent, lacks the competency to be executed, or should not be executed for any other reason, that evidence will be presented prior to his execution.
-Please pray that Raymond may come to find a personal relationship with Jesus Christ, if he has not already found one.
+Please pray that Raymond may come to find a personal relationship with Jesus Christ, if he has not already.